Author: Guido Lanfranchi – 15/01/2020

 Arguing that the deal was not being successful in addressing the threats posed by Iran, the United States withdrew from the JCPOA and applied a so-called “maximum pressure campaign” on Tehran, imposing crippling sanctions on the country’s economy.
 Iran has since replied with what it calls a “maximum resistance campaign”, aimed at maintaining the country’s economy alive and upholding its foreign policy objectives.
 As the imposition of US sanctions eroded the JCPOA, Iran gradually started to withdraw from its own commitments under the deal.
 Moreover, a series of attacks in the Strait of Hormuz and on Saudi oil installations – which the US squarely blamed on Iran – further inflamed the tension.

 In this tense environment, the spark was finally lit when on December 27th a US contractor got killed in a rocket attack against an Iraqi base in Kirkuk.
 The US blamed the attack on Kataib Hezbollah, an Iraqi militia aligned with Iran, and it stroke back with an airstrike that reportedly killed 25 of the militia’s fighters.
-Two days later, militiamen and Iraqi protesters stormed the US embassy compound in Tehran and burned a reception building – eventually withdrawing after two days under their leaders’ orders.
+Two days later, militiamen and Iraqi protesters stormed the US embassy compound in Baghdad and burned a reception building – eventually withdrawing after two days under their leaders’ orders.

 The new cycle of violence, however, was already triggered.
 In the morning of January 3rd, 2020, a US military drone stroke a car at Baghdad International Airport, killing Maj.
 Gen. Qasem Soleimani, a key figure in Iran’s regional foreign policy, and the Kataib Hezbollah’s commander Abu Mahdi al-Muhandis.
 The strike generated uproar in Iraq, where people complained about the violation of their country’s sovereignty, as well as in Iran, where Maj.
 Gen. Soleimani enjoyed vast popularity.
 Having vowed to avenge the death of the military commander, Iran stroke back four days later, with a barrage of missiles hitting two military installations in Iraq hosting US troops.
 The strike reportedly caused no casualties – although the price of the escalation was paid by the 176 people who died when a Ukrainian civilian airline got accidentally shot down by Iranian missiles in Tehran on January 7th.